ranasid17/Numerical-Methods/README.md

 Goal:
   1) Solve multiple classes of ODEs and PDEs numerically using common numerical methods
   2) Graph the numerical solution
-  2) Use Python as language of choice to demonstrate OOP ability
+  2) Use Python as language of choice

 Contents:
   1) Python functions for numerically solving common classes of ODEs and PDEs.